htcondor/htcondor/docs/classads/print-formats.rst

 or after the classad output.

 ``NOTITLE``
-   Disables the title on tools that have a title, like the Schedd name from *condor_q*.
+   Disables the title on tools that have a title, like the Schedd name from :tool:`condor_q`.

 ``NOHEADER``
    Disables column headers.

 ``NOSUMMARY``
-   Disables the summary output such as the totals by job stats at the bottom of normal *condor_q* output.
+   Disables the summary output such as the totals by job stats at the bottom of normal :tool:`condor_q` output.

 ``BARE``
   Shorthand for ``NOTITLE`` ``NOHEADER`` ``NOSUMMARY``